 Don Sweeney just dropped in that Charlie Coyle is going to have an “offseason maintenance procedure.”— Amalie Benjamin (@AmalieBenjamin) June 15, 2021

 All that needs to be done is to find a player or two that can improve and stabilize the bottom six.
 This is a much better situation than those of previous offseasons, in which finding wingers for the second-line was their greatest need.
 Instead, they now may find solutions to their current offensive issues that are easier on the salary cap and could even come in the form of players already in their organization, like Karson Kuhlman or Trent Frederic.

 Latest Bruins Content:

-- Bruins Have 3 Good Trade Pieces for the Offseason
+- Bruins Have 3 Third-Line Center Trade Targets

 Sweeney, however, will also need to make sure that he doesn’t let players like Krejci and Hall walk in free agency (or retire, in Krejci’s case).
 The team can’t afford to lose either player or wait all offseason for an answer.
 Hall has expressed a strong desire to re-sign in Boston, but Krejci, who has held the highest-paying contract on the team for several years, is more uncertain; his future in the NHL has come into question, and if he is to return, there’s a chance it will require a decreased salary.
 It’s a tricky situation that much of the Bruins’ hopes for next season hinge on.